 I sparked an interest in photography at an early age and find I am continually learning more about the various aspects of the craft.
 As a self-taught photographer, I rely on the endless resources available on the internet as well as the wealth of knowledge that can be gained from my peers.
 I joined the Owen Sound Camera Club in January 2005 and spent the 2006-07 season as President.
 They were not online at the time so I built them a website that has not only marked their place on the web but helped the club grow to nearly twice the size it was when I had joined.
 I stepped back from the leading role for a few years but took it on again for two years beginning in September of 2013.
 It’s not an easy task, that’s for sure, but it’s something I like doing.

 I’ve enjoyed listening to podcasts for years.
 In fact, podcasts have been one of my prime resources for learning what I know about technology.
 My love of iPhone photography led me to a search on iTunes for a show about it.
 There was but one such show, Tiny Shutter.
-I was immediately hooked on the show.
-The guys on there are just like me, passionate about taking pictures with their iPhone.
+I was immediately hooked on the show and the guys on there were just like me, passionate about taking pictures with their iPhone.

 I’ve always maintained that there are certain genes in our bodies that allow us to excel at certain things.
 Exercise for example, now there’s a gene I missed out on.
 But the gene I was blessed with is one that grants me the ability to understand technology.
 It just comes naturally to me.
 I enjoy it and embrace it.
 Some folks are not interested in it, or may be afraid of it, but not me.
 I’ll listen to a tech podcast before I’d be the least bit worried about the latest album from the world’s biggest pop star.